pointless-lang/pointless/site/pages/articles/caesar-cipher/index.md

-Like before, we're using the `chars(string)` function to transform a string (`message`) into a list of characters; however, this time we're calling it using "pipeline" syntax.
+Like before, we're using the `chars(string)` function to transform a string (`message`) into a list of characters; however, this time we're calling it using [pipeline syntax](/language/pipelines).
 In this syntax, the pipe `|` operator calls the function that comes after it with the argument value that comes before it.

 ```ptls
 "cat" | chars